ricktaylor/btpu/draft-taylor-btpu.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 Type:
-: The type of the Message, allocated from IANA "BTP-U Message Types" registry, see [](#iana-considerations), expressed as a 8-bit unsigned integer in network byte order.
+: The type of the Message, allocated from IANA "BTPU Message Types" registry, see [](#iana-considerations), expressed as a 8-bit unsigned integer in network byte order.

 Length:
 : The length of the Message in octets, excluding the 4 octets of the header itself, expressed as a 24-bit unsigned integer in network byte order.